shivaninja/sampledff/README.md

 This project strictly follows constraints to meet requirements:

-Uses only standard C features & no extra libraries
+1. Uses only standard C features & no extra libraries

-Uses unsigned char for dataset storage
+2. Uses unsigned char for dataset storage

-Uses unsigned int for array length
+3. Uses unsigned int for array length

-Uses integer arithmetic only (no floating point)
+4. Uses integer arithmetic only (no floating point)

-No dynamic memory allocation
+5. No dynamic memory allocation (No - HEAP, Malloc, Calloc)

-No external libraries beyond the C standard library
+6. No external libraries beyond the C standard library

-Deterministic and predictable execution
+7. Deterministic and predictable execution

-Uses only Header file(stats.h) & Soucre file(stats.c) to achieve all requirements
+8. Uses only Header file(stats.h) & Soucre file(stats.c) to achieve all requirements

-Unsigned Char is used to interpret numbers.
+9. Unsigned Char is used to interpret numbers.

-Structured development using Git version control
+10 Structured development using Git version control

 ## Implemented Functions